-In Europe, levelized offshore wind had already fallen 2021 from 18 cents/kWh to near 9 cents.
-US offshore wind was 9 cents 2020; Mayflower Wind off Massachusetts one of world's betterpriced ocean wind projects was 6.9 cents.
+In Europe, levelized offshore wind had already fallen by 2021, from 18 cents/kWh to near 9 cents.
+US offshore wind was 9 cents 2020; Mayflower Wind off Massachusetts one of world's better-priced ocean wind projects was 6.9 cents.
 And US tax changes could make it better.
-Floating wind may possibly fall farther, post an inflation spike seen in 2022, most everywhere.
-Once offshore wind gets a better toe-hold ahead in 2020s, regulations in place, new floating wind might have far greater presence.
+Floating wind may possibly fall farther, ahead, post big inflation spike of 2021/2022.

+Once offshore wind gets a better US toe-hold in 2020s, regulations in place, floating wind can have far greater presence.
 America's 1st floating ocean wind project only began in 2020.
-Meanwhile China has just started its offshore wind.
-Of course, China's solar is fast advancing too; China confounded expectations of a slow solar year in 2020 due to Covid.
-Instead, China's solar manufacturing gained speed in pandemic.
-First half 2020 China had produced 59 GW of solar panels, which was about 15% greater than in 1H of 2019.

-Europe too saw early gains in its solar & wind, despite Covid.
-In 2020 EU had made more power renewably - than by fossils.
-Nations there with more renewables in 2020 - had enjoyed cheaper electricity prices - obliterating a 'high cost' argument oft leveled against green.
-Critics ding renewables as 'suffering' from intermittency.
-Yet there was good power supply in 2020 in Europe - unlike power interruptions then in California & Texas.
-And a crunch late 2021 in Europe/UK - was mainly once again due to fossils, especially natural gas issues.
+Meanwhile China's wind, and solar is fast advancing; China confounded expectations of a slow solar 2020 from Covid.
+Instead, China's PV making gained speed in pandemic.
+First half 2020, China produced 59 GW of solar panels, which was about 15% greater than in 1H of 2019.
+Nations there with more renewables in 2020 - had enjoyed cheaper electricity prices - obliterating a 'higher cost' argument oft leveled against green electricity.
+Critics may ding renewables as 'suffering' from intermittency.
+Yet Europe saw stable electricity supply in 2020 - unlike power interruptions seen in California & Texas.
+And a crunch in 2021 in Europe/UK - was mainly due, once again, to burning fossil fuels, especially to its natural gas issues.

-Back in 2020 in EU-27, wind, solar, hydro, bioenergy then made 40% of electricity overall.
-Fossil fuels were 34%.
-With some notable standouts: Austria then had made 93% mainly thanks to its renewable hydropower, Portugal had made 67% from its renewables, Germany 54%.
-In Denmark, 2020, wind & solar made 64% of its electricity; Ireland 49%.
+Back in 2020, a pre-war EU-27 had made 40% of its electricity from wind, solar, hydro, bioenergy.
+Fossil fuels then were 34%.
+Plus notable standouts: Austria made 93% mainly from its renewable hydropower.
+Portugal made 67% from its renewables, Germany 54%.
+In Denmark in 2020, wind & solar made 64% of its electricity; Ireland 49%.
 Germany 42%.
-In absolute terms Germany was continuing then to build enormous growing fleet of renewables - with moves away from coal.
-Its wholesale electricity prices went down near just 3 cents per kilowatt/hour (kWh).
-By contrast at neighboring more coal-dependent Poland, wholesale electricity costs burning its dirty coal were higher - more near 5 cents kWh.
-But that was Before the horrible war that erupted in 2022, throwing German energy into disarray.
+In absolute terms, Germany in 2020 continued building its growing fleet of renewables - with moves away from coal.
+Its wholesale electricity prices then (pre-war) went down near just 3 cents per kilowatt/hour (kWh).
+By contrast in neighboring coal-dependent Poland, wholesale electricity costs using dirty coal were higher - nearer 5 cents kWh.
+That was all Before horrible war.

-So, Wind & solar can grow.
-From making just 13% EU electricity 2016, to 22% in 2020.
-Yet in a more pressing perspective, there's a long way to go given what's needed on CO_2 .
-More renewables, more flexibility, ability to export excess power, transmission, batteries: all fast needed!
-Faster needed post-2022, immense moves away from Russian gas that put everything else on the table.
-US is making less progress.
-Renewables were just 18% of US electricity generated 2019, fossils were 62%.
+Wind & solar are growing - from making just 13% EU electricity in 2016, to 22% in 2020.
+Yet more renewables, more ability to export excess green power, new transmission, batteries, all needed!
+Post-2022, immense moves away from Russian gas has put everything on the table.
+The US has been making less progress.
+Renewables met just 18% of US electricity demand in 2019, fossils were 62%.
 Recall again how European nations with more renewables, often see lower Wholesale electricity costs, rewarding green.
-The EU chooses to add more Taxes, rendering Retail power costs higher than the US - but that's a differing matter.
+EU chooses to add energy Taxes, not to frack, rendering retail power costs higher than in US - but that's a differing matter.